 Steve Livingstone sees the fervor in Jacksonville's soccer community and believes the city will embrace its North American Soccer League expansion franchise.

 Livingstone, who formerly had stints with NFL Europe's Scottish Claymores and with the Jacksonville Jaguars for the last eight years, was brought in as club president.
 The team will take the field for the 2015 season.

-He said anecdotal and statistical evidence shows Jacksonville is a viable market for the league.
+He said anecdotal and statistical evidence shows Jacksonville is a viable market for

 "Jacksonville is already a great soccer community through the tremendous work that's been done within the numerous youth and adult soccer leagues that have been operating for many years here," Livingstone said by email.
 "You just need to visit any of the soccer parks around the city and region on a Saturday morning to see how many people are enjoying the game."